After reading the definitions and characteristics of a cult and a dominated group, the question is: do either of these fit the Community of Jesus?

 The FACTnet site has an extensive discussion board.
 When they replaced the message board software a while ago, they kept the old version of the message board software.
-It is sometimes easier to read.
-On the old board is a thread called Characteristics of a cult, which discusses how the Community fits the description of a such a group—very well.
+It was sometimes easier to read.
+From the old board is a thread called Characteristics of a cult, which discusses how the Community fits the description of a such a group—very well.
 It is an excellent discussion by people who were living just as the current members are now—they know what it’s like.
-It is highly-recommended reading: click here.
+It is highly-recommended reading.

 The Community does seem to fit the criteria of a dominated group.
 The criteria listed from the three different, very credible sources is included below.
 In addition, observations about what goes on in the Community is associated with the criteria.
 Whether the Community really is a dominated group or not is up to you, the reader.

 - Community members are certainly expected to be excessively zealous (otherwise, you are resentful and “out of the spirit”) and unquestioning in their commitment to leadership of the group (otherwise, you are rebellious and “not in a good place”—or, worse yet, breaking your vows to God).

 - Personal beliefs and values are definitely replaced with those of the group (which is dictated by the leadership).
 When was the last time a regular Community member (someone not in authority) expressed a personal view that contradicted the standard Community beliefs that was tolerated?

 - Community members are manipulated and exploited.
 This is a huge subject that deserves its own page of explanation and examples.